unsignedzero/PowerAnalyze/README.md

 # Version/Changelog #

+* FFT and not-FFT (normal) versions can be executed separately.
 * FFT initial base working.
 * Bugfix: Precision and recall corrected.
 * Bugfix: Missing comma in printf.